-• Life Cycle Assessment shows wood is the greenest building product.
-A 2004 Consortium for Research on Renewable Industrial Materials (CORRIM) study gave scientific validation to the strength of wood as a green building product.
-In examining building products' life cycles - from extraction of the raw material to demolition of the building at the end of its long lifespan -

-CORRIM found that wood was better for the environment than steel or concrete in terms of embodied energy, global warming potential, air emissions, water emissions and solid waste production.
-For the complete details of the report, visit www.CORRIM.org.
+Studies by Consortium for Research on Renewable Industrial Materials (CORRIM) scientifically validate the environmental credentials of wood as a green building product.
+LCAs examine building products' life cycle from extraction of the raw material to demolition of the building at the end of its long lifespan.
+CORRIM found that wood had a more benign environmental footprint than steel or concrete in energy use, climate change, air emissions, water emissions and solid waste production.
+Report details are available at www.CORRIM.org.